 Understanding how much inventory is being delivered, how much is currently in stock, and how much is ready to sell is key to supply chain efficiency.

 But inventory management is a time-consuming tasks.
-That’s why many direct-to-consumer (DTC) brands partner with a third-party logistics (3PL) provider like ShipBob to not only handle fulfillment but also help with inventory accuracy, stock control and inventory optimization.
+That’s why many direct-to-consumer (DTC) brands partner with a third-party logistics (3PL) provider like ShipBob to not only handle fulfilment but also help with inventory accuracy, stock control and inventory optimisation.

-This enables fast-growing online brands the ability to track inventory, manage SKUs, optimize product allocation across regions, and expand into new fulfillment center locations based on current demand.
+This enables fast-growing online brands the ability to track inventory, manage SKUs, optimise product allocation across regions, and expand into new fulfilment centre locations based on current demand.

 ShipBob’s 3PL services include access to tech-enabled inventory management capabilities.